Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Demand curve construction}

 To represent the demand side, we construct hourly demand curves from Nord Pool day-ahead data for DK1.
-Aggregated market bids are daily and grouped into \textit{Winter} and \textit{Summer} clusters, aligning our RES profiles.
-Each day $d$ consists of 24 hourly curves, where a data point within a cluster is defined as:
+Daily bid stacks are clustered into \emph{Winter} and \emph{Summer} groups via $k$-medoids, and the medoid of the largest cluster is used as the representative day for each season.
+Each day $d$ consists of 24 hourly price--quantity blocks,

-The number of submitted bids varies by day; hence, we standardize by uniformly down-sampling each hourly curve to the smallest bid observed, ensuring consistent dimensionality.
-Representative \textit{winter} and \textit{summer} demand curves are then selected via cluster medoids.
-In the aggregate bid curves (both purchase and sell), there are negative prices in some hours.
-Such bids typically occur during periods of high RES generation and low demand, causing oversupply.
-Factors contributing to negative pricing include insufficient downward reserve capacity, high shutdown costs for conventional generators, renewable generators benefiting from production-based incentives, and combined heat and power (CHP) plants constrained by heat demand.
-However, these factors become largely irrelevant in a fully renewable electricity system, as flexible RES technologies and storage solutions significantly reduce or eliminate negative pricing occurrences.
-Consequently, negative bids are excluded from our demand modeling.
+Because the number of submitted bids differs across days and hours, we standardize the curves by approximating each hourly step function with a common number of blocks.
+Operationally, bids are ordered by price, cumulative volume is computed, and the original curve is compressed into $D$ representative blocks.
+This preserves the stepwise structure of the bid stack while ensuring a common dimensionality across hours and scenarios.
+The baseline uses $D=20$, which provides a practical compromise between fidelity to the original step curve and numerical tractability.
+Sensitivity to block granularity is reported in the Supplementary material (Table~S4 and Figure~S3).